 Initial alarm is at 20% under standard conditions and communication, 2+ weeks remaining.
-Reminder notifications are sent every 3 days.
+Reminder notifications are sent once per 24-hour period.

 Change batteries within time of logging interval.
 Each device will maintain stored data not yet transmitted even after battery removal and replacement.
 Recorded data not yet transmitted to cloud will not be erased until transmission is confirmed.

 It really is simple and self-explanatory.
 Four AAA alkaline batteries are required for device operation.

 No. A device with a desired static IP address is one that you are looking to actively control from other locations.
 For security purposes, TraceableLIVE® devices cannot be actively controlled.

 You can access the MAC address of each device during setup by placing the device into AP mode and connecting a computer or mobile device to its network and browsing to 192.168.1.1/status.html.
 This will allow the network administrator to identify the current IP address assigned.

 No/None applicable other than replace batteries and recalibrate/replace device when calibration is expired

 Not possible for an ISO 17025 accredited calibration.
 Non-accredited field calibrations can be completed for non-accredited calibration.

 Sensors are replaceable, but as with any instrument calibration, the full system must be calibrated together if sensors are replaced.